×

 Cons of Cashless Gaming Systems:

-- Transition and training costs: Training staff and customers, setup expenses.
+• Transition costs: Training and setup needed.

 After assessing the pros and cons, if you are leaning toward venturing into this territory for your operations, here are a few key factors to guide you through your potential fintech journey towards cashless solutions.

-Cashless Systems in Casinos – GLI Standard
+Cashless Systems in Casinos – GLI Standards

 GLI has presented a set of standards for cashless processes in casinos in GLI-16.
-Following certification, we will issue a certificate of compliance as well as an appropriate Gaming Labs Certified® mark indicating compliance with this standard.
+Following certification, we will issue a certificate of compliance as well as an appropriate Gaming Labs Certified® Mark indicating compliance with this standard.

 BSA and AML Compliance Basics